ariskk/flink4s/README.md

 - No automatic derivation of `TypeInformation` instances via macros.
 Compile times scale very poorly as codebase sizes increase.
 This means that some custom serializers Flink provides won't be used.
 For more context, check [this](https://medium.com/drivetribe-engineering/towards-achieving-a-10x-compile-time-improvement-in-a-flink-codebase-a69596edcb50).
 - No closure cleaner.
 It is very hard to implement and generally imperfect.
 If all stream processing logic lives in `object`s, then there is no need for a closure cleaner in the first place.

+### Contributing

+I would very much love contributions.
+The lowest hanging fruit would be opening a PR with methods from `flink-streaming-scala` that are currently missing.
+Ideally, this repo should move to its own org at some point.